wickant0902/CYBI_3331_S24/README.md

 Users can select an expense to manage, update, or delete it.
 Users can also go back to the previous menu.

+Database tables can be viewed using an SQLite viewing extension.

+Tools/Languages:
+Python3
+SQLite3

 Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or create a pull request.